oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-events-anatomy.md

 First, it is important to know what is an event

+(Aqui não deveria ser Definition: Event ?)
 Definition: Trigger
-: It is a mechanism for a driver capture data based on an external event (trigger) as opposed to periodically polling for data [1].
+: It is a mechanism for a driver to capture data based on an external event (trigger) as opposed to periodically polling for data [1].

 ## Event Elements